 Learn more about the chronic pain quality improvement project at Thomas Chittenden Health Center on the OneCare Vermont website.

 Sweeney, Chris, Barnett, Michael.
 2021, February 16.
 A crisis on top of a crisis: COVID-19 and the opioid epidemic.
 Retrieved from: https://www.hsph.harvard.edu/news/features/a-crisis-on-top-of-a-crisis-covid-19-and-the-opioid-epidemic/ on 2021, March 10

 NIDA.
 2020, April 3.
 Vermont: Opioid-Involved Deaths and Related Harms.
 Retrieved from https://www.drugabuse.gov/drug-topics/opioids/opioid-summaries-by-state/vermont-opioid-involved-deaths-related-harms on 2021, March 10

 About OneCare Vermont:

-OneCare Vermont is a provider-led Accountable Care Organization working to improve the health of Vermonters and lower health care costs.
+OneCare Vermont is an Accountable Care Organization, informed by providers, working to improve the health of Vermonters and lower health care costs.
 OneCare partners with health insurance companies, hospitals, independent medical practices, and community collaborators to offer programs that pay for positive outcomes and healthcare activities.
 OneCare gives doctors and other providers access to data, resources, and tools to improve patient health.
 Health care providers participating in OneCare pool resources and expertise to help Vermonters become healthier and stay healthier, and focus on improving access to primary care, reducing deaths from suicide and drug overdose, and managing chronic illnesses.
 By sharing information and working together, providers can do even more to deliver the best care to patients. onecarevt.org